Search for: elastic-moduli

 Numerical simulation of three-dimensional flow and analysis of filling process in compression resin transfer moulding, Article Composites Part A: Applied Science and Manufacturing ; Volume 37, Issue 9 , 2006 , Pages 1434-1450 ; 1359835X (ISSN) ; Sharif University of Technology

 In compression resin transfer moulding (CRTM), resin flows inside a mould filled with fibrous reinforcement as a result of resin injection and mould compression.
 This process facilitates the resin flow through the fibrous reinforcement particularly for high fiber content parts.
 This paper presents the numerical simulation of filling process of CRTM in full three-dimensional domain.
 A mathematical model of three-dimensional resin flow inside the CRTM mould is presented.
 An effective elastic modulus is introduced for multi-layer preforms connecting the mould closing speed to deformation rate of individual layers.
 Control volume/finite element method (CV/FEM) is used and the numerical algorithm...

-On the mechanical characteristics of graphene nanosheets: A fully nonlinear modified Morse model, Article Nanotechnology ; Volume 31, Issue 11 , 2020 ; Ahmadian, M ; Firoozbakhsh, K ; Sharif University of Technology
+Article Nanotechnology ; Volume 31, Issue 11 , 2020 ; Ahmadian, M ; Firoozbakhsh, K ; Sharif University of Technology

 Institute of Physics Publishing 2020